-Though the room size only does not effect on the sound but acoustic level too.
+Though the room size only does not affect the sound but acoustic level too.
 So the best method is to check practically which monitor suits your studio.

 I know buying studio monitors is an expansive idea.
 Alternatively, you could borrow these monitors for the testing purpose from any of your friends or in your circle who is recordist if he owns the monitors.